dumbrellas/SimpleCombatFont/README.md

 ![Settings UI](./readme-settingsui.png)

 ## Note
-Your selection will be saved and applied each login.
+Your selection will be saved and applied each login (account-wide).
 You only need to log out and log in when changing the font in the settings panel.

 Due to the way WoW handles 3D font changes, you **must** log out to the character select screen, and log back in to apply this font change.